 Marc Sebastian Faiella is a Parsons graduate and has been modelling for three years.
-He's also gay and has experienced first-hand, homophobia in the modelling industry as well as finding a place in it where there is no discrimination.
-With Gay Pride fast approaching, we ask him to tell his story...
+He's also gay and has experienced first-hand homophobia in the modelling industry, he tells his story...

 After signing with my very first agency in New York I was summoned into a room by two agents, who doled out very clear instructions: I was to always carry around my skateboard, never wash my hair, and constantly talk about girls so I would appear "masculine and bad boy-ish."
 I was dumbfounded.
 But what was worse?
 In a pure lapse of judgment, I almost considered taking their advice.
 Instead I left the agency immediately and never looked back.
 One year later, I met my current Parisian agency.
 Not only did they introduce me to my other, extremely supportive agencies worldwide but it's because of their collaborative support and confidence in me that I now know the extent to which my first agency's "words of wisdom" were more so just homophobia in disguise.

 Bob Dylan probably wasn't referring to a group of gay male models acting fearless in the face of homophobia, but just as the times back then, now too they are a changin'.
 It's been three years since I started modelling and, since my very first casting up until today, I've witnessed a profound shift in my gay model peers.

 This is the fashion industry, where us gals often reign supreme.
 It's impossible to tell from an editorial or a runway show, how limp our wrists are or how high our voices may be.
 No one needs to know that.